ractivejs/ractivejs.github.io/legacy/0.8/Ractive.getNodeInfo().md

 Sometimes it is useful to know which Ractive instance a DOM node is attached to and the details of where it exists in the view. `Ractive.getNodeInfo()` is a static method that exposes this information and helper methods based on Ractive's internal tracking mechanisms.

-This is particularly useful for {{{createLink 'decorators'}}} and debugging.
+This is particularly useful for [decorators](decorators.md) and debugging.
 Notably, in Chrome, if you inspect an element, that element will be added to the Chrome Developer Tools' node list and can be referenced in the console as `$0`.
 Try inspecting a Ractive-controlled element and using `Ractive.getNodeInfo($0)` in the console.

 > ### Ractive.getNodeInfo( node )
 > Returns an object with helper methods to interact with the Ractive instance and context associated with the given node.
 See [Helpers](#helpers) below.